 |Size||up to 2 inches (5 cm)|

-Comfort temperature for ghost shrimps is 18-29°C (65-85°F).
+Comfort temperature is 18-29°C (65-85°F).
 However, they can stand temperature decrease lower than 18°C (65°F).
-The most preferable temperature for shrimp is 23-24°C (75°F).
-Higher water temperature leads to increase of ghost shrimp breeding and growing rate.
+The most preferable temperature is 23-24°C (75°F).
+Higher water temperature leads to increase of breeding and growing rate.
 At that higher temperature causes decrease of amount of oxygen dissolved in water.
-The upper temperature limit acceptable for Glass shrimp is 30 °C.
+The upper temperature limit acceptable is 30 °C.

-At low temperatures shrimp becomes more prone to various diseases.
+At low temperatures ghost shrimp becomes more prone to various diseases.
 Tank water pH can be within 6,5-8,0.
 This range ensures the healthy life, coloring and survival rate.
 Neutral tap water is excellent to fill the tank.